-Senate Democrats seek February hearing for Attorney General nominee Garland | Politics
+Senate Democrats seek February hearing for attorney general nominee Garland | Politics

-Durbin is expected to become the chairman of the Senate Judiciary Committee.
-Garland, 68, currently serves as a judge on the U.S. Court of Appeals for the District of Columbia Circuit, one of 13 federal appeals courts.

-Former President Barack Obama, a Democrat, nominated Garland to the Supreme Court in 2016 while Biden was vice president.
-The Republican-controlled U.S. Senate refused to hold hearings on the nomination, allowing Trump to fill the seat instead.
+Democratic former President Barack Obama nominated Garland to the Supreme Court in 2016 while Biden was vice president.
+The Republican-controlled Senate refused to hold hearings on the nomination, allowing Trump to fill the seat after he assumed office in January 2017.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)